Ableton vs. FL Studio: What’s the Best Music Maker?

 It’s important to not that neither piece of software will make you a star musician overnight, and spending some time learning music theory is going to help more than any program you purchase.

 Regardless of which DAW you choose, any piece of software requires time to learn.
-So, with that in mind, this Ableton Live tutorial for beginners could be essential reading.
+So with that in mind, this Ableton Live tutorial for beginners could be essential reading.
+Take a look at the best free DAW tools for Windows for other options.